bob-the-dyer/vertx-hydra-2020/README.md

 # vert.x approach for high-availability and fail-over: pros and cons

-The goal is to demonstrate vert.x approach for building distributed highly-available systems with automatic fail-over and argue pros and cons.
+The goal is to demonstrate vert.x approach for building distributed highly-available (HA) systems with automatic fail-over (AFO) and argue pros and cons.

 ## Plan
  - Self-Introduction
  - Plan announcement & goals statement:
     - Intro to vert.x tool
-    - Focus on vert.x way to implement HA and fail-over
+    - Focus on vert.x way to implement HA and AFO
-    - Several attempts to use vert.x HA and fail-over with obstacles and solutions
+    - Several attempts to use vert.x HA and AFO with obstacles and solutions
-    - Arguing on pros and cons
+    - Arguing pros and cons
-    - Recommendations
+    - Conclusions, recommendations
  - Essential intro to vert.x:
    - Reactive
    - High-performant, high-load oriented